3mcd/javelin/README.md

 Join us on [Discord](https://discord.gg/AbEWH3taWU)!

-Javelin is an ECS framework for JavaScript and Typescript that provides the means to create multiplayer games for Node and web browsers.
+Javelin is an [ECS](https://github.com/SanderMertens/ecs-faq) framework that provides the means to make multiplayer games in JavaScript.

 ## Docs